-Mushrooms grow low to the ground and tend to still be a bit dirty when sold in stores.
-The key to great-tasting mushrooms is to buy them fresh and clean them without letting them get waterlogged.
-Follow these tips on purchasing quality mushrooms and cleaning, storing, and prepping them, including directions for morel mushrooms.
+With the wide variety of mushrooms available, it's easy to add those nutrient-rich, heart-healthy fungi to our diets as vegetarian main dishes or stuffed for an easy party food for guests.
+Since mushrooms grow so low to the ground, they tend to still be a bit dirty when you buy your cartons at the grocery store.
+The keys to great-tasting mushrooms is to buy them fresh and clean mushrooms without letting them get waterlogged.
+Follow these tips on purchasing quality mushrooms and how to clean, store, and prep them, including directions on how to clean morel mushrooms when you're lucky enough to get some of these highly-sought-after mushrooms.

 Selecting and Storing Mushrooms

 - Mushrooms are fresh if they are firm, plump, and free from bruises with no visible moisture on the outside.
 Avoid slimy or spotted mushrooms.

 - For white mushrooms, also called button mushrooms, the gills on the underside should be tightly closed.